sxosh2010/CapeTownGreen/instructions/move_the_taxi.md

     5. translate the counter's value into class names;
     6. when the forward key is pressed, replace the old location class with the new location class on the taxi html element.

 Go ahead and implement steps 1 to 4.
 Display the value of `taxiLocationCounter` on the screen using the `displayMessage` function.
-See the result of your work at http://localhost:8008/taxi.html

-### Translate counter into a classname
+## Translate counter into a classname

 Create a function called `createLocationClass` in `app.js`, that takes an number between 1 and 9 and returns a string as in the table below.